taostat/taostats-docs/docs/Bittensor/dtao/index.md

 ## Does my staking change in dTao?

 Any tao staked prior to dTao is now staked to root.
-This will be done automatically for you.
+This was done automatically.
+Basic staking is now called "Root Stake" or "staking to root."

 [Stakeholder Emissions: Root](doc:stakeholder-emissions-root)